Ceren-Canbaz/chat/README.md

 ChatApp is a real-time chat application that utilizes Firebase for backend services, including authentication and database management.
 The app supports both dark and light themes and provides functionalities for user login and signup.

-> **Note:** This is a work in progress.
-The application is still under development, and some features may be incomplete or subject to change.

 ## Features